afsalthaj/afsalthaj.github.io/src/content/blog/fuel.md

 You don’t end where you began.
 But you don’t leave either.

-When every win quietly reminds you what it cost, the only future that still feels honest to me is this  an old RX 100, empty roads, a city half-asleep, no one watching, no one waiting.
+When every win quietly reminds you what it cost, the only future that still feels honest to me is an old RX 100, empty roads, a city half-asleep, no one watching, no one waiting.

 Just movement.